grpc/proposal/A43-sdk-authorization.md

 #### Details

-gRPC SDK authorization policy has a list of *allow rules* and a list of *deny rules*.
+gRPC authorization policy has a list of *allow rules* and a list of *deny rules*.
 The following sequence is followed to make an authorization decision -
 1. Check for a match in *deny rules*, if a match is found, the request will be denied.
    If no match is found in deny rules, or there are no deny rules execute next step.